7L7K/AI_BasketBall_Analysis_v1/training/README.md

 ## 📂 Contents

-- `player_detection.py` — Main script to download the dataset and train the YOLOv5 model.
+- `player_detection.py` — Main script to download the dataset and train the YOLOv5 player detection model.
-- `ball_detection.py`
+- `ball_detection.py` - Script to train the YOLOv5 ball detection model.
 - `get_weights.py` — Script to load the trained model weights and run experiments.
-- `dataset_config.py` — Utility script to correct dataset structure if needed.
+- `dataset_config.py` — Utility script to fix or adjust the dataset folder structure.

 ## 🎯 Training Details